 strength-meter designed with base web framework

-Base includes pre-designed Uber app elements, such as colors, grids, typography, lists, buttons, and iconography.
+The base includes pre-designed Uber app elements, such as colors, grids, typography, lists, buttons, and iconography.
 The framework has enabled the design team to create designs at a faster pace while maintaining high UI/UX standards and consistency.

 What Is The Tech Stack Behind The Food Delivery App Uber?